 Ms. Tippins's next book, Inside the Dream Palace: The Life and Times of New York's Legendary Chelsea Hotel (December, 2013), explored the utopian origins and tumultuous 130-year history of the largest and longest-lived artists' community in the world.
 Praised as "the textbook [of]...Chelsea Hotel-iana" by the New York Times and as "smashingly entertaining" by Slate.com, Inside the Dream Palace was awarded the $10,000 Marfield Prize, National Prize for Arts Writing,

-She has received support for her work from the Yaddo Corporation, the Carey Institute for Global Good, and the Netherlands Institute for Advanced Study's Foreign Writer-in-Residence program, co-sponsored by the Dutch Foundation for Literature.
+She has received support for her work from the Yaddo Corporation, the Carey Institute for Global Good, and the Netherlands Institute for Advanced Study in partnership with the Dutch Foundation for Literature.

 Ms. Tippins lives in New York City with her husband, the literary agent Bob Mecoy, and writes in a cabin in the Catskill Mountains.